 There are other changes that are system wide which generally do not cause a resend of your data, but can have other unforeseen consequences:

 - Changing operating system (OS) by upgrading an existing machine

-If you intend to upgrade an existing machine then please see Install the HFS backup client software to upgrade to the correct version for your new OS.
+If you intend to upgrade an existing machine then please see Install the Spectrum Protect software to upgrade to the correct version for your new OS.

 If your new OS is not listed, we recommend that you delay upgrading until a supported version of the backup client software is released.
 HFS accounts seen to be using an unsupported OS will be locked, with their contents preserved until the relevant client software version is available.
 Please note that we do not support OS betas or release candidates.